abiboe/abiboe/README.md

 - 👋 Hi, I’m @abiboe
 - 👀 I’m interested in ...
-CS
+Everything
 - 🌱 I’m currently learning ...Everything
 - 💞️ I’m looking to collaborate on ...
+Everything
 - 📫 How to reach me ...

 <!---